 4. The New Low-Rise Jeans

 I know that even just hearing the phrase “low-rise jeans” tends to strike panic into the hearts of millennials and Gen Xers, but these are not the “inseams so low they require a bikini wax” jeans of the early aughts.
-The 2025 version of low-rise jeans fit much more like a mid rise, and only feel low in comparison to the ultra-high rises that dominated the years preceding the pandemic.
+The 2025 version fit much more like a mid rise, and only feel low in comparison to the ultra-high rises that reigned supreme in the years preceding the pandemic.
 People also aren’t styling them in the same ways, despite the continuing Y2K fashion revival—gone are the curve-hugging baby tees exposing half your stomach and in are the baggy, full-length T-shirts and tailored jackets.
 They’re more relaxed than previous iterations, giving your torso space to breathe.
 They certainly won’t replace high-waist designs, but prepare to see many more low- and mid-rise options in the coming months.

-Shop Midi and Maxi Skirts
+Don’t: Midi and Maxi Skirts